Economic independence and prosperity thanks to solar energy.

 Local autonomy and social development based on solar energy

-The Hella Boccara Foundation provides the means to build autonomous and sustainable structures using solar energy as an energy source based on decentralized, low-threshold and efficient technologies (Eco High-Tech).
+With its projects and developments, the Hella Boccara Foundation enables the establishment of autonomous and sustainable structures with solar energy as an energy source based on decentralised, low-threshold and efficient technologies (eco-high-tech).
 This allows to reduce and finally avoid dependencies from non-regenerative sources of energy and strengthens economic independence and prosperity.

 Contacts to NGOs and partners